salif/goyo-mod/content/deployments/github_pages/index.md

           TOKEN: ${{ secrets.TOKEN }}
 ```

-However, since the Goyo theme uses Tailwind CSS, it's recommended to optimize by minifying the CSS before deployment.
 Below is the GitHub Workflow I use to deploy this documentation page.

 ```yaml
 name: Zola on GitHub Pages